TOGoS/SG-P28/README.md

 (maybe Raspberry Pis) collect events from a swarm of balance boards to control some music or something.

-Options in flux.

-As of v0.28.28, can only read from one board per process.

-Planned features:
-- Automatically detect new boards as they are added
-- Some board identification routine
-  (maybe you step on each board in order).

 ## wbbconnector.ts

-A Deno script that will talk to bluetoothd over D-bus to automatically connect to a preconfigured list of bluetooth devices, watch for their corresponding `/dev/input/event*` device file to appear, and start reading events from them.
+A Deno script that will talk to bluetoothd over D-bus to automatically connect to a preconfigured list of bluetooth devices, watch for their corresponding `/dev/input/event*` device file to appear, and log information to the specified `--logger`, which may be an MQTT channel.

 To run:

 ```
-deno run --unstable-net --check=all --allow-all wbbconnector.ts v2 "--target=osc+udp://192.168.9.9:9901;debug=on/wbb" "00:21:BD:D1:5C:A9" "58:BD:A3:AC:20:AD"
+deno run --unstable-net --check=all --allow-all wbbconnector.ts v2 "--logger=mqtt://localhost/wbbconnector1" "00:21:BD:D1:5C:A9" "58:BD:A3:AC:20:AD"
 ```

 Replace `192.168.9.9:9901` with the host:port to which you want to send OSC packets.
 Replace the MAC addresses with those of whatever devices you want to connect.

+More tan one logger may be specified.
+`--logger=console` to print information to standard output.

 To connect the Wii Balance Boards, start `wbbconnector`, then power the on and hit the red button on the bottom of each.